 DRG Stimulation

 The DRG is responsible for communicating all sensory information from your peripheral extremities to your central nervous system (spine and brain).
-DRG stimulation provides a more effective and specific treatment approach, allowing our physicians to target pain signals at the specific nerve root(s) corresponding to the area of pain.
+DRG stimulation provides a more effective and specific treatment approach, allowing our physicians to target pain signals at the specific nerve roots (corresponding to the area of pain), especially for conditions like neuropathy and chronic nerve pain.
 DRG stimulation is often more helpful in treating focal pain (pain in a specific area) than other versions of neuromodulation.
 By reducing or eliminating the transmission of pain signals to the brain, DRG stimulation will significantly reduce pain, leading to increased activity levels, and decreased dependence on pain medications, and improved quality of life.

 IS DRG STIMULATION (SCS) RIGHT FOR ME?